 Elaine Symanski, PhD, is a Professor in the Department of Epidemiology, Human Genetics and Environmental Sciences at The University of Texas Health Science Center at Houston (UTHealth) School of Public Health.
 She also holds a secondary appointment in the Department of Biostatistics and Data Science and serves as Director of UTHealth’s Southwest Center for Occupational and Environmental Health.
 Dr. Symanski’s primary research interests include the investigation of health effects associated with environmental and occupational exposures in vulnerable populations using community-engaged approaches; development and application of quantitatively based approaches for evaluating occupational and environmental exposures; and retrospective exposure assessment.
 Her professional activities include serving as President of the American Association of Programs in Occupational Safety and Health (for 2018), a member of the Advisory Committee to the Texas Cancer Registry, and an advisory board member of the Texas Occupational Health & Safety Surveillance Program.
 Dr. Symanski has previously served on two National Academies committees: the Committee on the Review of the Styrene Assessment in the National Toxicology Program 12th Report on Carcinogens and the Committee on Contaminated Drinking Water at Camp Lejeune.
 She also served on the Working Group for the IARC Monograph on the Evaluation of Carcinogenic Risks to Humans – Volume 120 (Benzene).
 Dr. Symanski received her PhD in Environmental Sciences and Engineering and her MSPH in Environmental Sciences and Engineering from the School of Public Health at the University of North Carolina at Chapel Hill.

-Sverre Vedal, MD, MSc, is a Professor in the Department of Environmental and Occupational Health Sciences at the University of Washington (UW) School of Public Health and an attending physician in the Occupational and Environmental Medicine Clinic at Harborview Medical Center, Seattle.
-He also holds the AXA Research Fund Chair in Air Pollution and Health at the Chinese Research Academy of Environmental Sciences in Beijing, China and works with collaborators on air pollution exposure and health studies in China.
-Dr. Vedal is a pulmonary physician and an epidemiologist with research interests in occupational lung disease and in the adverse health effects of community air pollution.
+Sverre Vedal, MD, MSc, is Professor Emeritus in the Department of Environmental and Occupational Health Sciences at the University of Washington (UW) School of Public Health.
+He holds the AXA Research Fund Chair in Air Pollution and Health at the Chinese Research Academy of Environmental Sciences in Beijing, China and works with collaborators on air pollution exposure and health studies in China.
+Dr. Vedal is an epidemiologist with research interests in occupational lung disease and in the adverse health effects of community air pollution.
 He was director of the US Environmental Protection Agency (EPA) Center for Clean Air Research at UW, which employed the disciplines of exposure science, toxicology, epidemiology and biostatistics to investigate the cardiovascular health effects of exposure to multi-pollutant atmospheres.
 Dr. Vedal has published widely on air pollution exposure and health effects and served on advisory committees of the US EPA and the National Institutes of Health.
 He has been on two previous National Academies committees: the Committee on Evaluation of the Presumptive Disability Decision-Making Process for Veterans and the Committee on Air Quality Management in the United States.
 Dr. Vedal received his MD from the University of Colorado and MSc in epidemiology from Harvard University.
-He is board certified in internal medicine and pulmonary medicine.
+He is board certified in Internal Medicine and Pulmonary Medicine.

 Jody R. Wireman